 It is the Chronic inflammation of tonsils.
-In my previous post I have showed you the Anatomy and Physiology of tonsils.
+In my previous post, I have shown you the Anatomy and Physiology of tonsils.
 If you have not seen that yet, I am requesting you to visit Tonsils In children Causes, Features, Diagnosis, Treatment of Tonsillitis here.
 I discussed here the basic things about tonsils.
-In that post I wrote about Acute Tonsillitis.
-Today in this post I am going to discuss about Chronic tonsillitis, its sign-symptoms, diagnosis, investigations and treatment. the ultimate treatment of Chronic Tonsillitis is Tonsillectomy.
-I wll also discuss about the Methods of Tonsillectomy, Indications of Tonsillectomy, Contraindications, Complications after tonsillectomy, post operative care, post Tonsillectomy pain management commonly known as “tonsillectomy pain“, how to control tonsillectomy bleeding,diet for tonsillectomy and at last some basic tips about tonsillectomy recovery tips etc.
+In that post, I wrote about Acute Tonsillitis.
+Today in this post I am going to discuss Chronic tonsillitis, its sign-symptoms, diagnosis, investigations and treatment. the ultimate treatment of Chronic Tonsillitis is Tonsillectomy.
+I will also discuss the Methods of Tonsillectomy, Indications of Tonsillectomy, Contraindications, Complications after tonsillectomy, post-operative care, post Tonsillectomy pain management commonly known as “tonsillectomy pain“, how to control tonsillectomy bleeding, diet for tonsillectomy and at last some basic tips about tonsillectomy recovery tips etc.

 Chronic Tonsillitis Two types:-